acrolinx/acrolinx-sidebar-demo-dotnet/README.md

 ![Start Sidebar](/doc/start.png)

 Run the application.
-If you see the Acrolinx Sidebar everything went well.
+If you see the Acrolinx Sidebar, then everything went well.

-The next step is implementing the extraction and the events of the sidebar:
+The next step is to implement the extraction and the events of the sidebar:

 ![Events](/doc/events.png)